ibrahimmashaly/geth-poa-tutorial/README.md

 Last, simply press enter to have the genesis block saved to the default setting of the current directory.
 Don't mind the errors you see there -- Aleth and Harmony are two Ethereum clients that don't have support for Clique, the PoA consensus mechanism we picked.

+We copy this file and put it in the directory of the three nodes we'll be launching.

 [Top](#table-of-contents)

 Starting the Network